gromaxbro/raw-dns-resolver/README.md

 source venv\bin\activate
 ```

-- install all the packages
+- install all the packages (if any)
 ```bash
 pip install -r requiremnts.txt
 ```